Table of Contents

 Most people that try these strings love them, and for good reason.
 They’re very high-quality strings with easy tension and an articulate voice.

 Classical Guitar D – Strings

 This special harp string is the proper compromise for my playing.
-It has enough tension to feel tight, however is still small enough that it avoids some of the large diameter dampening effect.
-The gauge is available in two lengths: the KF95 is 1 meter long, the KF95A is 2 meters.
+It has enough tension to feel tight, however, is still small enough that it avoids some of the large-diameter dampening effects.
+The gauge is available in two lengths: the KF95 is 1 meter long, and the KF95A is 2 meters.
 Though the string material itself is precisely the same, I choose to get the latter which is long enough for 3 low-Gs and finally ends up being cheaper.